digitalrebar/provision/doc/workflows.rst

 Basic Discovery
 ---------------

 The basic discovery flow uses the specialized Discovery and Sledgehammer Boot Environments (BootEnvs).
-These BootEnvs work with the default next boot to self-register machines with Rocket Skates using the Machines API.
+These BootEnvs work with the default next boot to self-register machines with DigitalRebar Provision using the Machines API.

 This recommended process allows operators to start with minimal information about the environment so they can :ref:`rs_provision discovered`.
 Without discovery, operators must create machines in advance following the :ref:`rs_provision_known` process.